mikiest/sptools/README.md

 SharePoint workspaces (folders with a top level spconfig.json file) will prompt you to login to the relevant remote site the first time you open a file.
 This is because the extension is checking the current file status (date and check out status) when opening it (there is a small latence so it won't check dozen of files if you quickly switch between them).

-### SPTools: Check file freshness
+### SPTools: Check file state

-**Compare** remote and local last modified dates and update statusbar indicators accordingly.
+**Compare** remote and local last modified dates, get check out state and update statusbar indicators accordingly.

 ### SPTools: Sync file